Purpose

 | CHARACTER SET | CHARSET | The character set of the tenant.
 For more information, see Character set (MySQL mode) and Character set (Oracle mode). |

-| COLLATE | The collation of the tenant.
+| COLLATE | The collation of the tenant in MySQL compatible mode.
 For more information, see Collation (MySQL mode).

-NoteWhen you create a tenant in Oracle mode, you cannot specify the collation of the tenant.
-If you specify the collation, the syntax does not return an error, but the setting is overridden by the default collation corresponding to the character set. |
+NoteWhen you create a tenant in Oracle compatible mode, you cannot specify the collation of the tenant.
+If you specify a collation, the syntax will not return an error, but the setting will be overridden by the default collation corresponding to the character set. |

-| set_sys_var | The value of a system variable at the tenant level.
+| set_sys_var | The value of the system variable for the tenant.
 For more information about var_name, see var_name. |

 | COMMENT | The comment.
 This parameter is optional. |